academe/omnipay-authorizenetapi/README.md

 // string(11) "60103474871"
 ```

+## API Capture

-If authorized, the amount can be captured:
+Once authorized, the amount can be captured:

 ```php
 // Captured from the authorization response.